Hadronic vacuum polarization to three loops in chiral perturbation theory: Introduction

 As a first step in computing those FVEs, we calculate here HVP in infinite volume to three loops in \chpt.
 Beyond the determination of FVEs, the results of this calculation are interesting in and of themselves.
 They not only allow the study of the slope, but also of the curvature and turnaround of the HVP function for spacelike momenta.
 In the timelike region, its imaginary part not only describes the interference between the one-~\cite{Gasser:1983yg} and two-loop~\cite{Bijnens:1998fm} pion form-factor contributions to the $e^+e^-\to\pi^+\pi^-$ cross section, but also the four-pion contribution, which is absent at lower orders.
 Moreover, it is only the second three-loop \chpt\ calculation performed and therefore pushes the envelope of such computations. \footnote{ The only other one that we know of is the three-loop computation of the pion mass and decay constant by Bijnens \&~Hermansson-Truedsson \cite{Bijnens:2017wba}.}

 The evaluation of the three-loop amplitude presented in this work requires state-of-the-art integration techniques of Feynman integrals and the use of new identities between master integrals, which are not derivable from the commonly used integration-by-part algorithms, and which were previously unknown.
-The one- and two-loop contributions to HVP only involve logarithms and polylogarithms, while the three-loop amplitude leads to elliptic integrals.
+The one- and two-loop contributions to HVP involve only logarithms and polylogarithms, whereas the three-loop amplitude leads to elliptic integrals.

 The elliptic master integrals needed in this work correspond to two-point functions with a single mass and no massless internal propagators.
 Using Tarasov dimension shifting relations~\cite{Tarasov:1996br}, the elliptic master integrals are reduced to integrals in two dimensions that are both ultraviolet and infrared finite.
-Compared to previous three-loop computations in other theories, the fact that all internal lines are massive here leads to new elliptic master integrals that where unknown in the literature.
+Compared to previous three-loop computations in other theories, the fact that all internal lines are massive here leads to new elliptic master integrals that were unknown in the literature.
 All the needed elliptic master integrals can be obtained by differentiation or integration of the three-loop sunset integral in two dimensions.
-This integral arises in several precision calculations of the standard model~\cite{Groote:1998wy,Groote:2005ay}, quark and gluon self-energies~\cite{Broadhurst:1993mw}, QED calculations~\cite{Lee:2019wwn,Lee:2020mvt,Forner:2024ojj} and in Higgs boson decay amplitudes~\cite{Wang:2024ilc}.
+This integral arises in several precision calculations of the standard model~\cite{Groote:1998wy,Groote:2004qq,Groote:2005ay}, quark and gluon self-energies~\cite{Broadhurst:1993mw}, QED calculations~\cite{Lee:2019wwn,Lee:2020mvt,Forner:2024ojj} and in Higgs boson decay amplitudes~\cite{Wang:2024ilc}.
 It has been the subject of many studies, including \rrcite{Bailey:2008ib,Bloch:2014qca,Primo:2017ipr,Broedel:2019kmn,Pogel:2022yat}.